Best Personal Loans for 2017

 SoFi adheres to industry standard by offering a no hidden fee application process.
 In other words, there are no application fees or origination fees on a SoFi unsecured financing.
 On top of this, there is no prepayment penalty for paying off the debt before the payment plan ends.

 There are several aspects of SoFi and its unsecured personal loans that are beneficial to potential borrowers.
 The first thing to mention is flexibility.
 SoFi has the most flexible APR package by offering both variable and fixed personal loan rates.
 Many other online lenders only offer fixed rates on its loans.
-On top of this flexibility, SoFi has some of the lowest possible rates compared to other lenders.
+On top of this flexibility, SoFi has some of the lowest personal loan rates compared to other lenders.
 SoFi is one of the best places to apply online in 2017!

 Another unique aspect of a SoFi unemployment protection.
 If a borrower loses their job and source of income, then they are eligible for this protection.
 SoFi temporarily halts payments until the borrower can find a new job; additionally, SoFi even helps its customers find new opportunities in the workplace.